 If a child has not arrived at nursery within one hour of their normal start time the parents will be called to ensure the child is safe and healthy.
-If the parents are not contactable then the further emergency contacts will be used to ensure all parties are safe.
+If the parents are not contactable then the emergency contacts numbers listed will be used to ensure all parties are safe.
+Staff will work their way down the emergency contact list until contact is established and we are made aware that all is well with the child and family.
+It is a parent's responsibility to keep their emergency contact details updated.

-Where a child is part of a child protection plan, or during a referral process, any absences will immediately be reported to the local authority children's social care team to ensure the child remains safeguarded.
+Where a child is part of a child protection plan, or during a referral process, any absences will immediately be reported to the local authority children's social care team to ensure the child remains safe and well.